pablo-preciado/testing-helm-deployment/README.md

     syncOptions:
       - CreateNamespace=true
 ```
-You can also find this applitation template under the directory `/argo-application` of this repo.
+You can also find this application template under the directory `/argo-application` of this repository.

-Add the Application using OpenShift GUI, ArgoCD GUI or with `oc` command line with the command `oc apply -f rhdh2vm-demo-deploy-application.yaml`.
-After a few minutes all resources will be ready.
+Add the application using OpenShift GUI, ArgoCD GUI, or with the `oc` command line using the command `oc apply -f rhdh2vm-demo-deploy-application.yaml`.
+After a few minutes, all resources will be ready.